 — Jay Won (@sinatraaOW) June 8, 2017

-According to ESPN, Won’s path to professional gaming started at an early age, stemming from his love of first-person shooter games.
+, Won’s path to professional gaming started at an early age, stemming from his love of first-person shooter games.
 Sinatraa started playing “Halo 3”, then moved on to “Call of Duty” and “Counter-Strike”, until he eventually ended up with the popular competitive shooter “Overwatch.”

 Since the “Overwatch” pro competed in tournaments at a very young age, he needed parental supervision in order to attend events.
 Fortunately for Won, his parents are supportive of him, telling him to always pursue his passion.